In this blog, we cover everything egg donors need to know about AMH levels and the AMH blood test which is typically required for new donors.

-Fertility doctors perform AMH tests on egg donors because it provides a good measure of the donor’s ovarian reserve.
+Fertility doctors perform AMH tests on egg donors because they provide a good measure of the donor’s ovarian reserve.
 Of course, a good candidate must have a decent ovarian reserve to ensure enough eggs can be retrieved.
-Having more eggs available improves the chances of producing a few high quality embryos to be transferred to the intended mother or surrogate, which in turn improves their chances of achieving a pregnancy.
+Having more eggs available improves the chances of producing a few high-quality embryos to be transferred to the intended mother or surrogate, which in turn improves their chances of achieving a pregnancy.

 If you have any additional questions, send a message in the contact form below and we will be happy to help.

 The information provided in this blog is intended to provide a generalized overview and is not to be considered medical advice.
 Please consult with your physician for actual medical advice specific to you.